Penshurst (NSW)

 Penshurst shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 30.3% of residents currently enrolled in formal education, including 8.2% in tertiary education, 8.0% in primary education, and 6.8% pursuing secondary education.
+Educational participation is high, with 30.3% currently enrolled in formal education, including 8.2% in tertiary, 8.0% in primary, and 6.8% in secondary education.

 Frequently Asked Questions - Education